 Today’s dry bags are becoming lighter and more effective every day.
 That said, they tend to still be made from one of two main materials.

-Vinyl/PVC is a very thick, heavy, and durable waterproof material.
+A very thick, heavy, and durable waterproof material.
 It’s great for bags carrying rough or abrasive items.
 If you’re going into conditions where your dry bags will be exposed to abuse – such as whitewater trips in sandstone canyons – consider going for durability!

-Silnylon is a lightweight waterproof fabric.
+A lightweight waterproof fabric.
 This is a great material choice for backpacking trips or bags that will be sheltered inside a more robust pack.
 Silnylon is durable, but not nearly as durable as thick vinyl dry bags.

 Both materials are relatively easy to repair.
 Just be sure to carry a well prepared repair kit and practice repairs before you need to perform them in the field.
 I’ve seen many vinyl and nylon dry bags live dozens of years in the field with repair patches!